lsst-dm/dmtn-224/index.rst

 Tokens created via the admin token API may have these fields set, in which case the values set via the admin token API override any values in LDAP, even if LDAP is configured.
 In other words, Gafaelfawr uses any data stored with the token by preference, and queries LDAP (if configured) only for data not stored with the token.

+Child tokens and user tokens created from a token with user identity information will have that identity information copied into the data stored for the newly-created token in Redis.

 The Redis key for a token is set to expire when the token expires.

 The token JSON document is encrypted with Fernet_ using a key that is private to the authentication system.